Cozumel Travel Guide

 Cozumel © Ricraider

 The island of Cozumel is Mexico's largest island and a very popular destination with holidaymakers.
-Located 12 miles (19km) off the Caribbean coast of the Yucatan Peninsula, opposite the resort Playa del Carmen, it has exceptional coral gardens and spectacular reef drop-offs offering legendary snorkelling and the best diving in Mexico; in fact, it frequently ranks as one of the top five dive destinations in the world.
+It's located 12 miles (19km) off the Caribbean coast of the Yucatan Peninsula, opposite the resort Playa del Carmen.
+Cozumel has exceptional coral gardens and spectacular reef drop-offs offering legendary snorkelling and the best diving in Mexico; in fact, it frequently ranks as one of the top five dive destinations in the world.
 The west coast of the island is where the majority of development has taken place and where the town of San Miguel is situated.
 Due to the island's popularity with wealthy day visitors from the passing cruise ships, the town is packed with pricey shops, restaurants and bars, as well as dozens of dive shops.
 Cozumel is a favourite holiday destination for divers and non-divers alike, offering some great beaches, crystal clear water and plenty of sunshine.
 Its ease of access to the mainland also makes day excursions to some of the popular Mayan sites, like Chichén Itzá, possible.

 San Miguel is a duty-free zone, and there are hundreds of stores selling most things imaginable and certainly anything tourists might desire.
-The cruise ship passenger terminal at Punta Langosta Pier has a variety of shops, but these are among the islands most expensive, catering to day visitors with little time and lots of money.
+The cruise ship passenger terminal at Punta Langosta Pier has a variety of shops, but these are among the island's most expensive, catering to day-visitors with little time and lots of money.
 Prices decrease the further away from the docks one ventures.
 The waterfront shopping zone stretches to La Plaza behind which there is a craft market.
 For groceries, there are a few food stores, as well as the Cozumel Market on Adolfo Rosado Salas where holidaymakers can buy fresh seafood, spices and fruit and vegetables.
 In the markets travellers should be prepared to bargain, but some wonderful arts and crafts can be found.

 Cozumel is a cruise ship destination, and is popular with wealthy day visitors, which has driven the prices of shops, restaurants and bars to among the highest on the Yucatan Peninsula.
 The island becomes swamped daily by cruise visitors from passing ships and San Miguel can be quite crowded.